FIIT-TEAM8/team_documentation/docs/modules/elasticsearch.md

 }
 ```

 This type of analyzer is used during indexing documents and querying results.

-Each document contains this fields:
+## Fields in document

 | Field name | Type | Description |
 | ------------- | ------------- | ----------- |